 My family and friends scrutinized my decision to study abroad in South Korea.
 While outwardly I stood by my decision, I would be remiss if I didn’t admit that I had doubts occasionally.
-I consistently asked myself questions like “What will Korean people think when they see a black guy walking around?”
+I consistently asked myself questions about being Black in South Korea, like “What will Korean people think when they see a Black guy walking around?”
 “How will Korean people perceive me?”
 “Will I be able to make friends?”

 But I had promised myself that this was an adventure I needed to go on, for me and me alone.
 So, I set off, and from the get-go, some of my fears were realized.
 Even at my departure gate, the consistent stares and chattering once again had me questioning my decision.
 Fast forward to my arrival and during the first few days, the stares never stopped.
 I could take the time to talk about the number of problematic encounters I faced.
 However, the constructive conversations – about race, culture, and more – I had with people there helped me to embrace the cultural differences I encountered.
 To me, having this change in attitude was an amazing and impactful experience.

 On my arrival, CIS Abroad offered me a course that would help me acclimate myself to some basic cultural differences, such as the way to address elders, table etiquette, subway etiquette, etc. But one thing they couldn’t prepare me for was how a young Black man was able to integrate into one of the most homogenous societies in the world.
 Well, I learned a few tricks.
 What I learned helped me make a leap of faith into one of the most enriching experiences in my life.

 Here are 3 tips for being Black in South Korea that helped me: